drmytek/HX35/README.md

 ### Changelog

-<b>09/07/2018</b> Firmware #5.101, HX3.5 Editor #5.100, DSP #1.04
+<b>09/07/2018</b> Firmware #5.102, HX3.5 Editor #5.100, DSP #1.04

 * HX3.5 Editor: New virtual organ panel with tabs and drawbars; should also work with older HX3.5 firmwares
 * HX3.5 Editor: Will automatically start DreamDFU utility for DSP updates
 * HX3.5 Editor: Added Backup support
 * Firmware: Bugfix KeyB Duo MIDI CC set, Vibknob/MIDI to Panel16 translation, Perc menu display
-* Firmware: Fail-save EEPROM file programming
+* Firmware: Fail-save EEPROM file programming, unified firmware, "config.ini" support
 * Firmware: Bugfix Percussion did not sound on preset to live change
 * Firmware: Bugfix Rotary setting not memorized
-* Firmware: Added Support for reading binary Preset and Voice setting blocks
+* Firmware: Added Support for reading binary Preset and Voice setting blocks (OEM only)
 * DSP: GM synth will no longer sound on channels out of organ channel range (1 to 3).
 Only update DSP if the GM synth should not sound on channels 4 to 16.

 From firmware 5.1 and up, there is only one firmware common for all devices (exception: MAG and UHL organs).
 Firmware is "personalized" to work on a